ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 It is recommended that payload-specific information is not included in the header and is handled outside of the cryptographic envelope.
 This is to minimize any correlatable signals in the metadata, to prevent a verifier from categorizing based on header changes that may varry between multiple JWPs.

-The JWP protected header MUST have at minimum an `alg` that supports proofs with signing, prooving, and verifying processing steps.
+The JWP protected header MUST have at minimum an `alg` that supports proofs with signing, proving, and verifying processing steps.

 For example:
 ```json